Hammad7106/Chat_Application/README.md

 Database is sqllite for storing message content of users.
 I have used AsyncWebConsumers in Web Sockets.So, the flow of messages is asynchronous.

+FUTURE GOALS

+This is a basic real time chat application with in django.
+I will add further functionalities in it to make it better.